 We will support long day care centres so they can run quality kindergarten programs led by teachers.
 This will ensure all Victorian children get the benefits that come with early learning.

 child care and kindergarten section for information on enrolment, fees and service quality.

-Find out about scholarships for early childhood professionals and funding for services to prepare for the roll-out.
+funding for services to prepare for the roll-out.